awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 **Note:** Make sure to use Java 1.8, as shown in the following **pom.xml** file.

 The **pom.xml** file looks like the following.

+(SM: comprehend was missing from the pom.xml.
+Also pom.xml has maven-checkstyle-plugin, which you may want to remove, so the screenshot and actual pom.xml file are in sync.)

 ```xml
     <?xml version="1.0" encoding="UTF-8"?>